 - medications such as ibuprofen or aspirin to calm inflammation and reduce pain

-- shoulder injections with corticosteroids
+- shoulder injections with corticosteroids (like cortisone)

 - surgery, if nonsurgical treatments fail to relieve symptoms

-- arthroscopy: Certain milder forms of arthritis can be treated with an arthroscopic procedure.
+- Arthroscopy: Certain milder forms of arthritis can be treated with an arthroscopic procedure.
 This involves a surgeon relieving joint pain through small incisions and “cleaning out” your joint.
 A tiny camera is inserted into the joint and this camera guides the surgeon.

-- resection arthroplasty: This procedure involves surgically removing bone from your collarbone.
+- Resection arthroplasty: This procedure involves surgically removing bone from your collarbone.
 In its place, scar tissue develops, which helps arthritis of specific joints.

 Talk to your doctor if you or a loved one experiences shoulder pain or other symptoms that may be related to arthritis.
 Since pain and stiffness associated with shoulder arthritis can worsen over time, it’s important that you don’t ignore symptoms.
 Your doctor may order several tests to diagnose arthritis of the shoulder, such as blood tests and MRI or CT scans.